DrTimothyAldenDavis/GraphBLAS/README.md

 However, just because this code is free to use doesn't make it zero-cost to create.
-If you are using GraphBLAS in a commercial closed-source product and are not supporting its development, please consider supporting this project to ensure that it will continued to be developed and enhanced in the future.
+If you are using GraphBLAS in a commercial closed-source product and are not supporting its development, please consider supporting this project to ensure that it will continue to be developed and enhanced in the future.

 The Octave/MATLAB interface is now licensed under the GNU GPLv3.0 (or later) license, so if any code from the GraphBLAS/GraphBLAS folder is needed in a